 As I started talking about the need for the recovery home, several people in the audience shook their heads in agreement.
 I then took a risk and asked for volunteers to tell me what they thought about addicts and alcoholics.

 One elderly gentleman said,

 “They are homeless, don’t work, and are a drain on society.”

 “It’s people like them that are tearing our country apart.”

 “They are criminals, don’t have good morals, and smell.”

 Well, that got the requisite laugh.
 I then stated, “I am an addict and alcoholic, and the only thing I have in common with your perception is that I probably have a refreshing smell from my perfume.”

 I was relieved when that got more laughs.

 It opened up the dialog on perceptions of addicts and alcoholics.
-And just like 1994, we need to continue the dialog, use every opportunity given to us to discuss the realities of recovery, and stop contributing to the stigmas, attitudes, and actions that prevent people from getting treatment and shouting out loud.
+And just like in 1994, we need to continue the discussion, use every opportunity given to us to discuss the realities of recovery, and stop contributing to the stigmas, attitudes, and actions that prevent people from getting treatment and shouting out loud.

 Challenge: Are You Still Anonymous?